lkirch/ml-zoomcamp/midterm/README.md

 ```

-### To build the docker image in Google Cloud Shell (_you must have a gmail account_):
+#### To build the docker image in Google Cloud Shell (_you must have a gmail account_):
-   * Follow Ninad Date's very clear instructions found https://github.com/nindate/ml-zoomcamp-exercises/blob/main/how-to-use-google-cloud-shell-for-docker.md - _thank you, Ninad!_
+   * Follow [Ninad Date's very clear instructions](https://github.com/nindate/ml-zoomcamp-exercises/blob/main/how-to-use-google-cloud-shell-for-docker.md) - _thank you, Ninad!_
    * I uploaded Pipfile, Pipfile.lock, Dockerfile, rf_model.bin, predict.py request.py.
    * created a directory called app-deploy and moved the above files into it.
    * build the docker image